 Two floor cleaner reviews in one week, you would think I should have the cleanest floors in Pennsylvania right now, but that’s a whole other story… The real story today is that of the Gtech’s new AirRam floor cleaner.
 A bag-less, cyclone-less, cord-less cleaner.
 Wait…cyclone-less?
 Yes, you read that right – in an age where everyone is concerned with giving their sweeper’s more and more power to suck things up, Gtech is taking a much different approach.
-Rather that making a power hungry vacuum that sucks everything it encounters up, the AirRam used high powered bristles to fling dirt and other things into its containment cups.
-A small fan then works to compress that dirt into small and easily manageable “bails” – or that’s the theory anyways.
+Rather than making a power-hungry vacuum that sucks everything it encounters up, the AirRam used high-powered bristles to fling dirt and other things into its containment cups.
+A small fan then works to compress that dirt into small and easily manageable “bails” – or that’s the theory anyway.
 So how well does it actually work?

 Well first let’s talk about everything the AirRam does right.
-For starters, it definitely does what it claims when it says it want to be a “greener” cleaning solution.
+For starters, it definitely does what it claims when it says it wants to be a “greener” cleaning solution.
 At its peak, the AirRam only draws 100w of power – a considerable amount less than say a Dyson.
 One thing that is really nice is that the AirRam has a USB connection in order to hook it up to your computer where you can actually see the power usage and how much you’re saving in energy costs.
-According to the data, it looks as if the AirRam could potentially pay for itself in savings over a five year period.
+According to the data, it looks as if the AirRam could potentially pay for itself in savings over a five-year period.
+If that’s true, then you won’t bother reading our review of the Gtech AirRam MK2.
 Now that might not seem impressive to some people, but if you look at how much the electricity costs to run other vacuums, the reality hits home.

 The Bottom Line: If you’re anywhere but the UK, keep your eyes out for news of the AirRam coming to your area – it’s lightweight form and heavy duty cleaning abilities make it a definite keeper, just don’t expect it to handle all of your cleaning needs.